 7 Common Pottery Wheel Issues

 When you drop between $400 to $2,000 on a pottery wheel, you hope that it lasts forever.
-Unfortunately, the Electric Pottery Wheel only lasts between 10 to 15 years if not taken care of.
-Understanding some of the common problems that can crop up during this time can help you to address them.
-This troubleshooting guide will outline the seven most common problems potters face with their wheels and how to fix them.
+Unfortunately, the Electric Pottery Wheel only lasts 10 to 15 years if not properly maintained.
+Understanding some common problems that can crop up during this time can help you address them.
+This troubleshooting guide outlines the seven most common problems potters encounter with their wheels and how to fix them.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.